2 min read

 Regardless of the direction Google takes after eliminating cookies, advertisers are faced with a shrinking toolkit.
 Apple recently added App Tracking Transparency, which requires user permission to be monitored on platforms such as Instagram and Facebook.
 Meanwhile, Facebook retired Detailed Targeting for sensitive topics, now making it impossible to target consumers via interest-based platform interactions such as “lung cancer awareness”, “chemotherapy” or ``World Diabetes Day”.
 And while, at first glance, the loss of these options seems to handcuff health marketers, the irony is clickstream data was never the answer for precise, privacy-safe DTC campaigns.

-Swoop bypasses search history or social interactions, and instead creates exclusive target audiences based on the offline real world health data of 300 million de-identified patients in conjunction with 65 billion anonymous social determinants of health signals.
-Machine Learning and Artificial Intelligence transform this data into segments that meet unique brand criteria and parameters, such as patients who are currently diagnosed with a disease but non-adherent with their therapy.
+Swoop bypasses search history or social interactions, and instead creates exclusive target audiences based on 300 million de-identified patient journeys over ten years.
+Artificial intelligence transforms this data into segments that meet unique brand criteria and parameters, such as patients who are currently diagnosed with a disease but non-adherent with their therapy.
 To protect privacy, Swoop employs a patented technology that ensures both compliance with HIPAA, as well as the NAI's requirements around both Sensitive Data and Sensitive Conditions.

 Swoop has built more than 3,000 exclusive segments for hundreds of healthcare brands to engage common, specialty and rare disease patients.
 Our industry footprint is indicative of our performance, as 42 of the top 50 pharma companies and 18 of the top 20 healthcare agencies rely on us to educate patients about disease states and the therapies that could effectively remedy their condition, as well as enable them to become active participants in their diagnostic and treatment journeys.
 So whatever Google (or Apple or Facebook) decide is best for them, health marketers who partner with Swoop are in good hands and unaffected by these confusing, and often changing company policies.